flexibleit/flex-qr-code-generator/readme.txt

 4. Click on the "Generate QR Code" button.
 5. View and download all your created QR codes from the QR Code > QR Codes page.
 6. Copy the shortcode and show it in any places where you want
+7. You can enable post metabox for any posts from settings
+8. Go to Edit post and can see the meta box with QR code and shortcode.
+You can download QR code from there

 ## Requirements
 - WordPress 4.0 or higher